General Ideas To Keep In Mind

 - If you get out of your boat to scout, bring your throw bag.

-Tough situations
+Tough / Emergency situations to avoid

 Rescue Gear